 Think of your mind like a computer: the unconscious mind operates automatic body systems in the same way as a computer’s operating system; the subconscious operates like a hard drive by storing information; the conscious mind functions like RAM choosing what information is to be acted on moment by moment.
 Immediately, the supreme importance of the subconscious mind becomes apparent.
 In order to update any files, the subconscious must be engaged.
 We cannot change memories, but we can update how we feel about them.
 In order to do this, the critical factor of the conscious mind must be bypassed.
 This is achieved through hypnosis when the conscious mind is set aside during the so-called trance state.

 The subconscious is the part of your mind burdened with the job of protecting you.
 It will do anything – even adopt negative behaviors – in order to keep you safe.
 When these protective measures no longer serve us we feel the need to change.
 This change is difficult to bring about because the subconscious mind is devoted to its imprinted perceptions.
 In its bypass of the conscious mind, hypnosis brings the subconscious to the forefront so that changes can be made via suggestions.

-Hypnotherapy helps change perceptions of memories, which in turn helps change perceptions of the self and hence, behavior.
+Using these core elements, hypnosis facilitates the change of perceptions of memories, which in turn changes perceptions of the self and hence, behavior.
 It’s all a very neat little package.
-The past cannot be changed or escaped, but our emotional and intellectual attitudes toward it can be radically altered.
+The past can be neither changed nor escaped, but our emotional and intellectual attitudes toward it can be radically altered.
 Change happens in the subconscious.
 Since emotions play a large role in our activity, thoughts and actions, they are an intuitive seat of transformation.

 The truth is, we all go in and out of hypnotic states throughout the day.
 When you read, watch TV, drive or stare at the horizon you automatically slip into a hypnotic trance.